-As a result of our climate action planning efforts, Colgate was honored with Second Nature's 2011 Climate Leadership Award.
+As a result of our climate action planning efforts, Colgate was honored with Second Nature's 2011 Climate Leadership Award6.
+Colgate is has been certified as a AASHE STARS Gold institution as of 20147 for its efforts related to sustainability across campus.
 With our wood-fired boiler, low-carbon electricity grid, sustainability-focused academic programming, and a campus culture that promotes sustainability, Colgate is well-positioned to continue as a leader in sustainability in the 21st century.